Ed Butowsky: Controversies

 In June 2018, Butowsky filed a defamation lawsuit in U.S. federal court seeking $57 million in damages from NPR and one of its reporters, David Folkenflik.
 Butowsky accused Folkenflik of pushing a "false narrative" of Butowsky's involvement in a now-retracted Fox News story alleging that the murder of Democratic National Committee staffer Seth Rich was connected to the 2016 leak of DNC emails to WikiLeaks.
 Butowsky also alleged that Folkenflik conspired with an attorney to extort money from Fox.
 Butowsky told Courthouse News Service that he still believes the Fox News story was accurate.
 The case was scheduled to go to trial in mid-2021 but instead Butowsky is retreating from his legal offensive.
-Butowsky has since moved to voluntarily dismiss nearly half a dozen Seth Rich-related lawsuits.
-That includes a high-profile defamation suit he had filed in 2018 against NPR, NPR editors and executives, and one of NPR's senior reporters, David Folkenflik, for in-depth reporting about Butowsky and his role in promoting the baseless Rich theories.
+Butowsky later moved to voluntarily dismiss nearly half a dozen Seth Rich-related lawsuits.
+That includes a high-profile defamation suit he had filed in 2018 against NPR, NPR editors and executives, and one of NPR's senior reporters, David Folkenflik, for in-depth reporting about Butowsky and his role in promoting the theories.

-By August 2020, Butowsky still insisted that the retracted Fox News story was accurate.
-He claimed without evidence that the Seth Rich family were "not innocent bystanders" and that they were "in possession of material evidence indicating that Seth Rich downloaded the DNC emails, sent them to WikiLeaks, and requested payment."
-In October 2020, Butowsky was "backing away," due in part to Fox settling their lawsuit with the Rich family.
+In August 2020, Butowsky still insisted the retracted Fox News story was accurate.
+He claimed the Seth Rich family were "not innocent bystanders" and also asserted they were "in possession of material evidence indicating that Seth Rich downloaded the DNC emails, sent them to WikiLeaks, and requested payment."
+In October 2020, Butowsky was described as "backing away" from the Rich case, due in part to Fox settling their lawsuit with the Rich family.